In this article we have compiled best practices on how you can integrate Wingfield into your offer structures.

 Increased hours prices in winter

-💡 Tip: If you have not equipped all your indoor courts with Wingfield, we strongly recommend that you not only price the Wingfield Court higher.
-In particular, this could lead to conflicts with current subscriptions on the corresponding courts, if players don't want to use Wingfield at all, but only have to pay more on this one court.
-Sell the investment in Wingfield as an investment in the modernization of the facility or as part of your digitalization concept.
+Even if you have not equipped all your indoor courts with Wingfield, we again expressly (!) recommend that you do not only price the Wingfield court higher!
+This could lead to conflicts, especially with ongoing subscriptions on corresponding courts.
+If players do not want to use Wingfield at all, but have to pay more exclusively for this one court, you will meet with incomprehension.